Speak with an expert today

 • The Part D monthly premium varies by plan.

-• For stand-alone Part D prescription drug plans, average basic premiums increased to a projected average premium of $43/month for 2023 (up from $39/month for 2022).*
+• For stand-alone Part D prescription drug plans, average basic premiums increased to a projected average premium of $55.50/month.*

 *It is important to understand that the average basic premium is less than the average enhanced plan premium, so overall average Part D premiums are higher than the average basic premiums.

-Medicare Part D is the newest addition to Medicare.
-Part D is the prescription drug plan.
-You must be enrolled in Medicare before you can apply for Part D coverage.
+Medicare Part D is the prescription drug plan.
+You must have Part A and/or Part B to join a separate Medicare drug plan.
 Most people will pay a monthly premium for this coverage.
 Everyone with Medicare can get this coverage.
 It may help you lower prescription drug costs and help protect against higher costs in the future.
 Private companies provide the coverage.
 You choose the drug plan (there are many from which to choose) and pay a monthly premium.
 If you decide not to enroll in a drug plan when you are first eligible, you may have to pay a penalty if you join later.